-21.2 GIFTS
+21.2 Gifts

 All gifts to the school either in kind or in money should be recorded.
-Incidental gifts of low monetary value (less than £20) made to teachers by pupils or their carers do not require recording.
+Incidental gifts of low monetary value (less than $\pounds 20$) made to teachers by pupils or their carers do not require recording.
+Gifts must not include alcohol.